Both Turkey and Black Vultures are year-round residents in the Washington metro area. Migrant populations of both species also pass through.

 Turkey and Black Vultures are often seen soaring high over Monticello Park, but not perched in the park.
 To see a perched vulture, you should visit an area where they nest or roost.
 Turkey Vultures are more common than Black Vultures.

 Turkey and Black Vultures are mostly silent, so there is little reason to learn their vocalizations.
-If you approach one that is perched, it might hiss at you.
+If you approach one who is perched, it might hiss at you.

 Origin of Names